 At Glendale cavity is generally taken care of by tooth fillings.
 Your dentist would help explain to you which filling would be best for your teeth.
 In case of severe tooth decay, they may also recommend a root canal to save the tooth.
 However, in most cases, dental fillings are generally sufficient to take care of early-stage cavity formation.
 They can help prevent further damage to the tooth.

 How to Prevent Cavity?

-Yes, you may prevent cavity.
+Yes, you may prevent cavities.
 Your dentist at Glendale dental clinic can advise you on some simple and effective practices to follow for the same.
 For instance, brushing twice a day is the first right step in this direction.
 Most important, flossing regularly and tongue cleaning play an equally important role.